 - provide the best educational resources and teaching to develop an understanding of social and moral values, encourage respect, empathy and tolerance of all kinds of diversity. - ensure all children can play and learn in a safe, secure environment where their unique cultural identity can be nurtured. - ensure all of the children have equal access to the EYFS curriculum and can develop as independent and participating learners in planned and spontaneous learning activities.
-We will adapt plans, resources and teaching methods to achieve this end. - challenge any discriminatory behaviours, language and attitudes that may otherwise be a barrier to learning for any child at school - teach children to respect each other's right to have a happy and successful experience at school through the five golden rules which the children help to create - empower children to say when they don't feel safe or happy - celebrate each other's uniqueness - teach children to look after the natural environment - teach children about all aspects of sustainability in the modern world
+We will adapt plans, resources and teaching methods to achieve this end. - challenge any discriminatory behaviours, language and attitudes that may otherwise be a barrier to learning for any child at school - teach children to respect each other's right to have a happy and successful experience at school through Tales Toolkit modelling of problem solving - empower children to say when they don't feel safe or happy - celebrate each other's uniqueness - teach children to look after the natural environment - teach children about all aspects of sustainability in the modern world learning and development of young children requirements as described in the national Early Years Foundation (EYFS) framework.